Formal verification of Zagier's one-sentence proof: Abstract

 \section{Abstract}

 { We comment on two formal proofs of Fermat's sum of two squares theorem, written using the \MC libraries of the \Coq proof assistant.
-The first one follows Zagier's celebrated one-sentence proof; the second follows David Christopher's recent new proof relying on partition-theoretic arguments.
+The first one follows Zagier's celebrated one-sentence proof; the second follows David Christopher's more recent proof relying on partition-theoretic arguments.
 Both formal proofs rely on a general property of involutions of finite sets, of independent interest.
-The proof technique consists for the most part of automating recurrent tasks (such as case distinctions and computations on natural numbers) via ad hoc tactics. }
+The proof technique consists for the most part of automating recurrent tasks (such as case distinctions and computations on natural numbers) via ad hoc tactics.
+With the same method, we also provide a formal proof of another classical result on primes of the form $a^2 + 2 b^2$. }